TAFindling/Bash/Day 1.md

 #Brace Expansion
   -used to more efficiently run multiple commands at a time
   -ex: mkdir test{1..5}  -runs iterations of mkdir up to 5 creating the files test1, test2, etc.

+#Recommendations
-.bashrc                                                          -file allowing for the changing of native setup for logged in user
+  - .bashrc                                                       -file allowing for the changing of native setup for logged in user
+  -